Online Calibrated and Conformal Prediction Improves Bayesian Optimization: BACKGROUND

+Uncertainty estimation plays an important role in sequential decision-making, where we observe a sequence of inputs $x_t \in \mathcal{X}$ for $t=1,2,...,T$ and choose actions $a_t \in \mathcal{A}$, after which nature reveals outcomes $y_t$.
+In such settings, an accurate probabilistic model of $y_t$ given $x_t$ is useful for choosing $a_t$.

+Bayesian optimization is a sequential decision-making process that seeks to find a global minimum $x^\star \in \arg \min_{x \in \mathcal{X}} f(x)$ of an unknown black-box objective function $f:\mathcal{X} \to \mathbb{R} $ over an input space $\mathcal{X} \subseteq \mathbb{R}^D$.
+Please note that $f$ can be deterministic or non-deterministic.
 Computing $f(x)$ is usually computationally expensive; furthermore we may not have access to the values of $f$ or its gradient.
 A classical application area of Bayesian optimization is hyperparameter search, where $x\in \mathcal{X}$ are choices of hyperparameters, and $f(x)$ is the resulting performance of a machine learning model.